Tzatziki Cucumber Sauce | Vegan

 This post may contain affiliate links.
 Read my full disclosure here.

 Tzatziki is a cucumber sauce usually made with yogurt and oil, but I’ve found a very quick and easy way to make it much lower in fat and vegan with silken tofu, garlic, lemon juice, fresh (or dry) herbs, and a few other seasonings.
-It tastes delicious on these Cucumber Sandwiches!
+It tastes delicious on these Cucumber Sandwiches and it can be used as a spread on sandwiches and healthy veggie wraps or as a vegetable dip.

 I’ve never been to Greece yet, but I have eaten in Greek restaurants and enjoyed tzatziki sauce on pita sandwiches and gyros.
 A few years ago, I even came up with a couple of versions of Vegan Gyros made with either mushrooms or seitan.

 The most difficult thing about tzatziki, in my opinion, is how to pronounce the mouthful of letters.
-It’s actually pronounced tsaht-zee-kee, and you can hear it pronounced correctly here.
+It’s actually pronounced tsaht-zee-kee.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.